Jokic has triple-double, Nuggets top Celtics after rim delay

 JOKIC THREE-PEAT?

 Celtics great Larry Bird from 1984-86 was the last player to win three straight NBA MVP awards.
-Malone grew irritated before the game with the suggestion Jokic can't do the same.
+Nuggets coach Michael Malone grew irritated before the game with the suggestion Jokic can't do the same.

 “If people's reasons for not giving him the MVP is because he's won two in a row, that's lazy,” Malone said.